fisheess/SSD-Tensorflow/experiments/ssd_512_vgg_finetune_04-12-2017.md

 Since I can't train modular_SSD_tensorflow to the performance of this model, I want to try fine tune the network with vertical flipping and rotation on person datasets (VOC07+12 person, HDA cam02, PIROPO), so that the net can detect person on omni images.

+FINAL: THE FINETUNING WORKED.
+THE VERY LOW TEST RESULT IS MOST PROBABLY BECAUSE OF A SYSTEMATIC OFFSET OF BBOXES.
+THE FINETUNED MODEL PERFORMS WELL ON OUR TEST VIDEO ACQUIRED FROM OUR OMNI CAMERA, WITH VERY HIGH DETECTION CONFIDENCE OF OVER 0.9.
+THIS FINETUNING IS THEREFORE TERMINATED.
+WE WILL LOOK INTO THE OFFSET PROBLEM AND START A NEW FINETUNE TO CORRECT THE PROBLEMS AND IMPROVE PERFORMANCE.
 ## Finetune
 ###First trial
 ```bash